vrockai/pipeline-test/docs/content.md

 ---

-## The oral microbiome and oral and upper gastrointestinal diseases.
+## The oral microbiome and oral and upper gastrointestinal diseases
- 05.06.2024, _S Liu, S Wang, N Zhang, P Li_

-Microbiomes are essential components of the human body, and their populations are substantial.
-Under normal circumstances, microbiomes coexist harmoniously with the human body, but disturbances in this equilibrium can lead to various diseases.
-The oral microbiome is involved in the occurrence and development of many oral and gastrointestinal diseases.
-This review focuses on the relationship between oral microbiomes and oral and upper gastrointestinal diseases, and therapeutic strategies aiming to provide valuable insights for clinical prevention and treatment.

 [Source](https://tandfonline.com/doi/full/10.1080/20002297.2024.2355823)

-10.1080/20002297.2024.2355823

 ---

-## Comprehensive analysis of the oral microbiota and metabolome change in patients of burning mouth syndrome with psychiatric symptoms.
+## Comprehensive analysis of the oral microbiota and metabolome change in patients of burning mouth syndrome with psychiatric symptoms
- 05.06.2024, _S Luo, F Lou, L Yan, Y Dong, Y Zhang, Y Liu, P Ji, X Jin_

-Burning mouth syndrome (BMS) is a chronic idiopathic facial pain with intraoral burning or dysesthesia.
-BMS patients regularly suffer from anxiety/depression, and the association of psychiatric symptoms with BMS has received considerable attention in recent years.
-The aims of this study were to investigate the potential interplay between psychiatric symptoms and BMS.

 [Source](https://www.tandfonline.com/doi/full/10.1080/20002297.2024.2362313)

-10.1080/20002297.2024.2362313

 ---